metrorailings/OwlBlog/content/posts/week-13-insights.md

 Josh Hill has been playing pretty well as the Rams second cornerback.

 To their credit, the Rams have some fast defenders along their front.
 It's been key to keeping Kyler from popping off with his scrambles and designed runs.

+Cardinals finally making some hay with wide receiver screens.
+Los Angeles' light boxes are exposed against these screens.